This page explains how we use your personal data.

 We take seriously our responsibilities to look after your data and we are committed to protecting your privacy.
 There are steps you can take to control what we do with your data and we have explained those steps in this privacy notice.

-This notice explains how and why we collect data, our lawful bases for it, and how we use it.
+This notice explains how and why we collect and store data, our lawful bases for it, and how we use it.

-It also explains that we also hold personal data as a data processor, on behalf of our Subscriber firms (explained below).
+It also explains that we may also hold personal data as a data processor, on behalf of some of our Subscriber firms (explained below).

 The “big picture”